 More Information on Home Loans and Mortgages

-For advice on alternative loan options, such as borrowing money from family, see the Nolo article Borrowing from Family or Friends to Buy a House and Government Loan Options for Homebuyers.
+For advice on alternative loan options, such as borrowing money from family, see the Nolo article Borrowing from Family or Friends to Buy a House and "What kinds of government loans are available to homebuyers?"

 For more on finding and choosing the best mortgage, see the book Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.